NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 specifying a suite other than the default, the suite name used must match the value of the suite name in one of the suite definition files located in ``../../ccpp/suites`` (Note: not the filename of the suite definition file).
-As part of the sixth CCPP release, the following suite names are valid:
+As part of the sixth CCPP release, the following suite names are supported:

 #.
 SCM_GFS_v16